dbrown92700/c8kDeploy/README.md

 - Checks for certificate installed status on vManage

 **Features and Dependancies:**
-- Requires VMWare ovftool to be installed and executable from cli without a path
+- Requires VMWare ovftool to be installed
 - It's set up to run this for as many devices as you want at the same time
 - Multi-threaded OVA push with a setting for number of simultaneous uploads
 - Maps interfaces to VM Networks